Abbas-Nedal/Distributed-Operating-Systems-Project/README.md

 This project employs a two-tier architecture with microservices.
 The application consists of the following main components:

-1. **Frontend Service**: Handles user requests and communicates with backend services.
+1. **Frontend Service**: Handles user requests and communicates with backend services(I use postman).
 2. **Catalog Service**: Manages the book inventory, including book information and stock.
 3. **Order Service**: Processes purchase requests and maintains order details.